 When you smoke flower, you’re also smoking the plant material that leaves your glass black with tar.
 That can take a toll on your lungs.
 However, you may have noticed that when you dab oils, the glass and water stay clean for much longer.

 Vaporizers heat cannabis below the temperature of combustion, but hot enough to extract beneficial compounds.
-Health-conscious consumers, this route of delivery is for you.
+This delivery method is ideal for health-conscious consumers.

 5. Flowers may have more flavor—but not always.